po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 }
 ```

-When you save Employee, you’ll see that the red squiggly line under FirstName in Program has disappeared.
+When you save `Employee`, you’ll see that the red squiggly line under FirstName in Program has disappeared.
 If you run the application, you will see that there is no longer an error about protection levels.

 Now that we understand the difference between public and private access modifiers, let’s take a moment to consider why they exist.
 JavasScript doesn’t use access modifiers, and it’s one of the most popular programming languages in the world!
 But you may have seen JavaScript developers prepend variables with one or more underscores, like _sum, __currentIndex, or _calculateCatDensity().
 This is a convention that simulates private variables, indicating that they are only useful in the context of the current code block.

 It’s like a signal to other developers to say, "Don’t reference this variable anywhere else, even if JavaScript lets you, because it only makes sense right here."
 C# and other languages make access levels a first-class language feature, so that a developer may have full control over where a property or method may be used.
 If we declare something as private, we’re confident that it won’t leak out of our class and cause damage elsewhere.
 If we declare something as public, we’re confident that it’s safe everywhere.

-This concern about property access is part of the object-oriented software design principle of **encapsulation**, and we’re going to talk a little bit more about it as we flesh out Employee.
+This concern about property access is part of the object-oriented software design principle of **encapsulation**, and we’re going to talk a little bit more about it as we flesh out `Employee`.

-Let’s add the rest of the properties that we care about to the Employee class, making all of our properties public (for now), so we can access them from Program:
+Let’s add the rest of the properties that we care about to the `Employee` class, making all of our properties public (for now), so we can access them from Program:

 ```c#
 class Employee